SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

     :target: https://black.readthedocs.io/en/stable/
     :alt: The uncompromising Python code formatter

-The :kbd:`AtlantisCmd` package uses the Git pre-commit hooks managed by `pre-commit`_ to maintain consistent code style and and other aspects of code, docs, and repo QA.
+The :py:obj:`AtlantisCmd` package uses the Git pre-commit hooks managed by `pre-commit`_ to maintain consistent code style and and other aspects of code, docs, and repo QA.